 This is not to say that if you’re already nailing the other three ‘Rs’ and getting your dairy in other ways, water is not a great option, because it is.
 Rehydrating with milk or even fresh juice provides an option for you to pick up the slack if anywhere else is lacking (including taste).

-Protein supplements are undoubtedly one of the most effective ways to support your muscle repair.
+Protein supplements, in particular protein powder, are undoubtedly one of the most effective ways to support your muscle repair.
 While this is a great thing, it is equally important to consider refuelling with quality carbohydrates, revitalising with colourful fruits and vegetables, and rehydrating with water.
 By mixing your protein supplement with additional ingredients to support the four ‘Rs’ of recovery, not only will your performance improve, but so will your overall health.
 So, take this opportunity to get an extra serve of the food groups you might be lacking and have fun by playing around with different foods and flavours.

 Check out these nutritionally-packed smoothie recipes for more great ideas.

 Abdulla H, Smith K, Atherton PJ & Idris I. (2016).
 Role of insulin in the regulation of human skeletal muscle protein synthesis and breakdown: a systematic review and meta-analysis.
 Diabetologica 59(1):44-55. doi: 10.1007/s00125-015-3751-0 https://www.ncbi.nlm.nih.gov/pubmed/26404065

 Nielsen FH & Likaski HC.
 (2006).
 Update on the relationship between magnesium and exercise.
 Magnes Res 19(3):180-9 https://www.ncbi.nlm.nih.gov/pubmed/17172008doi:10.3402/mehd.v26.26191.